The-Singularity-Labs/blog/content/xbacked-reviewed.md

 **Commodity Collateral:** The interest spreads can be exploited further by using stable assets like Meld Gold and Silver as collateral.
 Unlike native cryptos, they experience far less price volatility and so therefore far less chance of a margin call.
 These are among the most popular collaterals on xBacked, partly because they offer a predictable way to engage in carry trades.
 These can also be leveraged the same way as ALGO.

 **Yield Farming:** xUSD can be bought on the open market without borrowing via a vault.
 Buying and holding xUSD is buying a claim on the underlying assets and therefore the risk those assets lose value.
-In exchange, there are opportunities to earn yield via liquidity pools.
+In exchange, there are [opportunities to earn yield](https://app.tinyman.org/#/pool/farming-programs) via [liquidity pools](https://app.pact.fi/farms).

-**Arbitrage:** The price of xUSD will oscillate above and below its $1 peg depending on the supply and demand at any given time.
+**Arbitrage:** The price of xUSD will [oscillate above and below its $1 peg](https://vestige.fi/asset/760037151) depending on the supply and demand at any given time.
 Users with high confidence in the long term stability can buy when the price is under $1 and sell when it is above $1 as an arbitrage trade.

 ### Risks:

-Most of the catostrophic risks are concentrated around scenarios where xUSD depegs and isn't tradable for $1 worth of assets or where lender collateral is lost and the protocol defaults.
-Like with any investing, there are also risks of losing money on bad trades.
+Any opportunity to earn yield is going to come with proportional risk.
+There are a number of risks to be cautious of in regards to the xBacked platform.

-**Smart Contract Risk:** While not unique to xBacked, this is a real and relevant risk in the space.
+**Smart Contract Risk:** While not unique to xBacked, this is a real and relevant risk in all of DeFi.
 [Someone has at least looked at some of these contracts](https://github.com/xBacked-DAO/xbacked-audits), but its not clear if there has been more recent audits than 2022.
+This alone is a reason to be very cautious with this protocol.

+**Margin Calls:** Borrowing xUSD succesfully depends on your collateral holding its value.
+Many of the tokens allowed as collateral aren't stablecoins.
+Some are liquid staking tokens and wrapped tokens that carry their own smart contract and protocol risks.
+While the majority of the current collateral is Meld Gold or Silver, its unclear if these tokens will hold value if there is sustained selling pressure.
+They can [only be redeemed in one location in Australia](https://www.meld.gold/convert), and so its unclear if markets are efficient enough to properly take advantage of the arbitrage that's supposed to maintain the peg.

 **Rates Will Change:** While borrowing costs are currently attractive, they can and almost certainly will increase, potentially eliminating the profitability of a number of trades.
 3% is not a long term sustainable rate and likely only exists as a way to attract users.
 In the long run, the xUSD rate can't vary too much from the market USDC borrowing rate.
 As the rate stays low, people generate more xUSD to arbitrage it, the peg will eventually break.